Participation & Action Research

 Let's create a space for participation through research.

 "Action Research" aims at creating actions for change.
 A group of people (e.g. community, organisation) identifies the research questions they themselves consider relevant.
 This participatory process leads to change and transformation from within.

 Rachel Naomi Remen

 I use a comprehensive set of dialogical and participatory research methods to explore questions in the context of development research, community engagement and organisational development.

 As a qualitative researcher I lecture at the University of Innsbruck (Department of compartive educational science and communication) and the University of Vienna (Department for Development Research).

-During an extensive annual research seminar I organized a field research lab in Uganda in 2015.
+During an extensive annual research seminar I organized a field research lab in Uganda (2015) and Malawi (2016).

 Together with Suzanne Zoller-Mathis I did a study on: „Culture and relationships“.
 We explored the influence of culture on the relationship between car-givers and children in foster care homes.

 An evalution on a programme of inclusion at the "Kathi-Lampert Schule" was carried to highlight the lessons learned during this project.